mcder3/The-Lucis-Project/README.md

-# The-Lucis-Proyect
+# The-Lucis-Project
-The Lucis Proyect Artwork
+The Lucis Project Artwork

 The Lucis Project is an initiative created with the aim of obtaining a different artwork, designed among several collaborators and without deriving elements of other artworks.